CenterForOpenScience/ember-osf/.github/CONTRIBUTING.md

 ### Components

 We will use "pod" style structure for all of the components in this addon.
-As long as you use the ember-cli to generate the component scaffolds (`ember g component my-component`) , this should happend by default.
+This means when generating component scaffolds with ember-cli you must pass the --pod flag: `ember g component my-component --pod`.
 Basically components should be structured like:

 - addon/components/<name>/
   - component.js